BaiyangZhang/oldBlog/_posts/2023-04-05-Note-on-Meson-Kink-Scattering.md

 $$
 \frac{d^{2}}{dx^{2}}\Psi +\left[ k^{2}+\frac{\nu(\nu+1)}{a^{2}\cosh ^{2}\left( \frac{x}{a} \right)} \right]\Psi = 0.
 $$
-Since the equation is parity invariant, name the equation is invariant under the interchange $x\to-x$, the solutions will also be eigen functions of the parity operator, they either stay unchanged, or obtain a minus sign, under $x\to-x$.
+Since the equation is parity invariant, name the equation is invariant under the interchange $x\to-x$, the solutions will also be eigenfunctions of the parity operator, they either stay unchanged, or obtain a minus sign, under $x\to-x$.
 In other words, there exists even or odd parity solution.
 The solution is found to be
 $$
 \begin{align}
 \psi^e_{\nu} &= \left( \cosh \frac{x}{a} \right)^{\nu+1}F\left( \alpha,\beta, \frac{1}{2},-\sinh ^{2}\left( \frac{x}{a} \right)  \right), \\